yy7054wyq5/ui-logic-reuse/README.md

-# class-code-style-anywhere
+# ui-logic-reuse

 The idea is to build the UI logic reuseable through the class of JS.
 They(ng/react/vue) just provide DOM operations.
-If your team has a different front-end framework or lib, using this idea might be a good solution.
-If u like it.
-Please give me a star, thanks!

 ## Notice

 git clone and run it by yourself.
 In Vue2 and ng10, the UI logic is one instance.
 But in React16, i can't use one instance to complete UI.
-So, if you hava a better idea, please tell me on issues.
+So, if you hava a better idea, tell me on issues.
 Thank you very much.
+This test demo is a poor development experience, lack of tips.

+## Results

+In vue2 and ng10, using this logic is very fast and easy.
+Because they almost have the same template and both have two-way binding.
+Unlike react, you need to update the state manually.

 ## Explain